monkeywidget/argotifier/README.md

 - jasmine tests: goto page

 - search scenarios (with jasmine tests and mock data)
+- rails: search by name: word and rspec
+- rails: search by name: translated_word and rspec

 - translation scenarios (with jasmine tests and mock data)
+- rails: translated_word#update and rspec
+- rails: translated_word#delete and rspec

 - basic document creation/destruction (REST) with test
 - CSV input / output with tests